This isn’t written for you to agree, but more to help you better understand what you believe so that you know what you want to share with your child.

 You have not told us anything specific about your orientation.
 We understand that sexuality exists along a continuum, so it is much less black and white as once thought.
 You need to know that we love you so much, regardless of who you are attracted to.
 This is also true for your identified gender.
 We care about you being happy and healthy.
 Sex is healthy.
 We are hoping you consider approaching it with the concepts here.

-Don’t forget that sex is a good thing given to us by a good god.
+Sex is a good thing given to us by a good god.
 Continue to be the respectful and loving person you are and it will all go well for you and your partners.

 We love you so much.